 If the total number of applications is greater than the number of places available in any year level, unsuccessful Applicants will have their names recorded on a waiting list.
 Those applicants on the waiting list may be offered places at a later date if places become available.
 Preference applicants shall have priority above non-Preference applicants.

 If you’d like to attend Villa, make sure you have completed the online application form as soon as possible for future years.
-Applications for 2022 are open now, and it is advisable that you apply early.
+Applications for 2022 have closed, but you can apply for future years at any time.
+It is advisable that you apply early.